pammelang/list-rest/app/README.md

  - Have a private and public repository for notes

 ### How to run
-On your terminal, go to folder where the file is located.
+On your terminal, cd into the main app folder.

+Run `pip install -r requirements.txt`

 Type the command "python app.py", open up your browser and access the link: http://localhost:5000/

 Run the following links to access the different routes available